grame-cncm/digraph/README.md

 Will add all the nodes and connections of `g2` into `g1`.
 If multiple connections between two nodes are created, only the connection with the smallest value is kept.

 Please note that the only way to modify a digraphs is by adding nodes and connections using the `add()` method.
+Digraphs are otherwise immutable, and all other transformation implies the creation of a new digraph.